 - Peel off the darker outer leaves of the cabbage and set them aside for later.
 Using a sharp knife, core the cabbage and shred it into very thin slices (about as thin as you can cut it easily).
 You can also use a food processor with a shredding attachment if you have one.

-- Rinse the outer reserved cabbage leaves and curl them up and place on top of the cabbage and juice and press down gently.
+Rinse the outer reserved cabbage leaves and curl them up and place on top of the cabbage and juice and press down gently.
 Use as many leaves as you need to keep shredded cabbage below the juice once the lid is on.
-Cover tightly and leave at room temperature out of direct sunlight for 3-14 days, depending on the temperature in your house.
+Screw lid on loosely or cover with a muslin and elastic and leave at room temperature out of direct sunlight for 3-14 days, depending on the temperature in your house.
 I start opening one jar of my sauerkraut on day 3 to check the flavour and continue to check daily until I like the flavour.
 It should taste sour and a bit salty and sometimes fizzy.
 Once it tastes ready store it in the fridge.
 It will keep for at least 6 months in the fridge, but we usually only get one or two weeks before ours is all gone!

 If you see white mould growing, this is generally harmless and can be scraped off.
 But if you see blue, black or red mould you will need to discard the batch and start again.